pbower/uts-image-processing/README.md

 3. You will prompted by the following message in MATLAB: <em>How many Characters(Classes) would you like to use in the creation of the model?
 Please enter a number between 2 and 10.
 This will impact time needed to train the model.</em>.
 3. Enter a number from 2-10 in the MATLAB commandline.

-The model will not execute and begin training/scoring.
-This time varies from ~3 to 15 minutes depending on the number of classes given.
-Our team recommends giving '2' for the first run to determine how long it will take your system to run the model as it varies for different systems.
+The model will now execute and begin training/scoring.
+The time varies from 3 to 15 minutes depending on the number of classes given.
+Our team recommends giving '2' for the first run as each system time varies depending on CPU power.

 ## Built With